 1. Gather your supplies.

-**Optional: a paper trimmer – A paper trimmer seems like one of those craft tools that will hardly ever get used.
+PRO TIP: A paper cutter seems like one of those craft tools that will hardly ever get used.
 But I’ve had mine (the same one I linked to) for years, and it’s amazing how much I use it!
 I asked for it as a birthday present one year, and I am so glad I got it!)

 2. Cut the book pages into desired bunting shape.

 I decided to do a flag shape for my book page bunting.
 I cut the book pages into 4×6 inch rectangles using my paper cutter, and then cut a notch into the bottom of each one with scissors.
 Some people use simple triangles for their book page garland and that looks good too.
 If I was doing triangles, I would have cut them to shape with my paper trimmer, and not used scissors.